cybercongress/cybercongress/site/content/post/game-of-links.md

 | test\~Auction | 6,000,000,000,000 |
 | Test of Thrones in ETH | 1,000,000,000,000 |

-Total GOLs supply for the Game of Links is 15 TCYB
+The total supply of test GoL tokens for the game is 15 TEUL.

 ## How to participate in the Game